That projected dollar amount reflects a 31.8% increase compared to $23.8 billion in 2018.

-Overall Pakistan incurred a -$44.2 billion trade deficit during 2021.
-That dollar amount results from an 87.4% expansion from -$23.6 billion in red ink one year earlier.
+Overall Pakistan recorded an estimated -US$20.6 billion trade deficit during 2022.
+That dollar amount results from a -53.5% reduction from -$44.2 billion in red ink one year earlier in 2021.

 Below are exports from Pakistan that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Pakistan’s goods trail Pakistani importer spending on foreign products.

-Pakistan has highly negative net exports and therefore deep international trade deficits for mineral fuels including oil particularly red ink for refined petroleum oils, petroleum gases as well as crude oil.
+Pakistan has highly negative net exports and therefore deep international trade deficits for machinery including electronics.

 Pakistan’s Major Export Companies